 A guided tour offers the opportunity for visitors to ask questions and learn fun facts about conservation efforts and the animals’ lifestyles, predispositions and natural instincts.
 For example, did you know a tiger cub grows 1-5 pounds a week, and that tigers prefer swimming to walking, as they have webbed feet?
 Or that a liger (yes, it’s a real animal — not just the imaginative drawing of Napoleon in the movie “Napoleon Dynamite”) is the result of irresponsible breeding, and that a monkey interprets a smile as an insult that could spark aggressive behavior?

-“Keeper Talks” take place every hour on the hour between 11 a.m. and 2 p.m. on Saturdays and Sundays at different habitats throughout the preserve.
+“Keeper Talks” take place Saturdays and Sundays, every hour on the hour between 11 a.m. and 2 p.m., at different habitats throughout the preserve.
 Carey recommends spending about two hours walking around and observing the animals’ behaviors.

 Special events throughout the year include a Wild Easter Egg Hunt in the spring, Carnivore Feed Safari Tour on Thursday evenings May through September, and Boo at the Zoo in the fall.

 Admission to Tiger World is $15 for adults, $12 for children ages 2-17 and seniors over age 62, and free for children under age 2.
 Group rates for 10 or more are also available.
 Proceeds from visitors go toward maintaining and expanding the facility.